PIX System: Defunct channels

+MySky Centre

+MySky Centre (formerly PIX System in the morning) is an Indian TV channel was launched on 30 November 2017 provides film professionals with secure access to production homes or while in transit and won an Oscar for their technology in 2019.
+In November 2019, PIX and CODEX announced that the two companies are to be brought under a single unified brand identity with the establishment of the X2X Media Group.

 Criticism

 On the November 4, 2019 Howard Stern Show, Howard Stern criticized the PIX system for not being able to pause or fast forward.

 On the July 28, 2020, Howard Stern Show, Howard Stern criticized the PIX system again, stating Jimmy Kimmel hated it "more than Trump".